Highway systems by country: North Macedonia

 The total length of Macedonian motorways as of spring 2021 is 317 km, with another 70 km under construction (57 km from Kicevo to Ohrid and 13 km from Skopje Ring Road to the border with Kosovo).
 An additional 60 km are planned to begin construction in 2022.

 The three motorway sections are A1 (part of E-75), which connects the northern (Serbia) to the southern border (Greece); A2 (part of E-65) connects Skopje, Tetovo and Gostivar (Kicevo and Ohrid by 2023); A3 connects Skopje to the eastern town of Stip.

 Norway

 Norway has a national highway system, numbered 2–899.
 Some main highways are also European highways and have an E before the number.
 The highways are often relatively narrow and curvy.
 Near the larger cities, especially around Oslo and Trondheim, there are motorways.
 Norway has also been engaged in recent decades in drilling extremely long highway tunnels through the mountain ranges, and some of these, now the world's longest, are so long that they have hollowed-out caverns in the midst of them for motorists to stop and take rests.

-Pakistan

-Pakistan has its own network of highways and motorways.
-Motorways extending from M1 to M10 will eventually connect the whole length of the country from Peshawar to Karachi.
-The M2, the first motorway, was built in 1997 with the contract being awarded to the Korean firm Daewoo.
-It linked the federal capital Islamabad with Punjab's provincial capital Lahore.
-The network was then extended to Faisalabad and then to Multan with the M4.
-The M1 highway to the capital of Khyber Pakhtunkhwa, Peshawar, was completed in October 2007.
-M4, M5, M6, and M7 have been planned and are also being built by local and foreign firms.
-They will connect Faisalabad, Multan, Dera Ghazi Khan, and Rotadero (Larkana) to Karachi.
-N5 links Karachi to other cities.